shiveenp/bluhrg/docs/posts/oembed-service-with-http4k.md

     val nettyServer = app.asServer(Netty(9000)).start()
 }
 ```
 The snippet above starts up a basic Netty server on port 9000.
 The startup time is very small, I calculated less than <2 seconds in my observations but the tests were not rigorous so take it with a grain of salt.
-Once started, the app will start serving the tow routes `/alive` and `/api` on the local machine. the alive endpoint is simple to make sure we can ping the app so I;m not going to talk about it anymore.
+Once started, the app will start serving the two routes `/alive` and `/api` on the local machine. the alive endpoint is simple to make sure we can ping the app so I;m not going to talk about it anymore.
 The `/api` link however has an embedded route to `/embedLink` which allows us to make *GET* calls to the server with the query param link which contains the link to the resource we are wanting to get the oembed link for.

 So, let's talk a little bit more about how we do that...